MarinaroMike/GameMode-TTT/README.md

 # GameMode-TTT
 Custom Content for Gmod's TTT

-These files can be placed  into "GarrysMod\garrysmod\gamemodes\terrortown\entities\weapons" to implament.
+Weapon files can be placed  into "GarrysMod\garrysmod\gamemodes\terrortown\entities\weapons" to implament.

+Their respective icons can be exported to "GarrysMod\garrysmod\gamemodes\terrortown\content\materials\vgui\ttt"